daniel140280/Daniel_Hall_23748364/README.md

     ExactEndStrategy ..|> EndStrategy : implements
     OvershootAllowedStrategy ..|> EndStrategy : implements
 ```
+> ☑ SOLID Principles applied

+* Open/Closed Principle (OCP): We can add a new winning rule (e.g., "Must roll a 6 to finish") by creating a new class, without modifying the existing GameEngine code.
+* Dependency Inversion (DIP): The Engine depends on the abstraction (EndStrategy), not the details (ExactEndStrategy).
 The application uses the Spring Boot Framework for Dependency Injection, managing the lifecycle of the game simulation runners while keeping the core domain logic isolated from the framework itself.

 > ☑